-Charlie has a current interest in local environmental, health, irrigation, social and sporting groups.
+Charlie has a current interest in the local environment, health, irrigation, social and sporting groups.

-Charlie believes that the area we live in is very dynamic and has huge potential for innovative agricultural pursuits, further tourism opportunities, new industry, renewable energy and greater residential development around our lakes and waterways.
+With our various existing qualities, Charlie believes that the area we live in is very dynamic and has a huge potential for further innovative agricultural pursuits, tourism opportunities, new industry, renewable energy and increased residential development around our lakes and waterways.

 With a reinvigorated Council, Charlie is looking forward to working with the Councillors and the community for the benefit of the whole shire.
-He believes that with a commonsense approach, these goals can be achieved and we can continue to make the Gannawarra Shire a fantastic place for all.
+He believes that with a common sense approach, these goals can be achieved and we can continue to make the Gannawarra a fantastic place for all.

 Towns/districts: Koondrook, Murrabit